Ronin15/rust_edr_agent/README.md

 - **Not Production Ready**: This is a test project and lacks many security and reliability features required for production use
 - **Limited Testing**: Comprehensive testing suite is not yet implemented
-- **Network Manager**: Remote data transmission is stub implementation only
+- **Network Manager**: Phone-home networking functionality is a stub and not implemented
-- **Registry Monitoring**: Windows-only and requires testing
 - **No Security Hardening**: Missing privilege separation, input validation, etc.
 - **Performance**: Not optimized for high-throughput environments
-- **Runtime Error**: Currently has a config deserialization issue that needs fixing

 ## 🤝 Contributing